 Bastille: The symbol of tyranny

 First, let’s do some History refresher.
 The French National Day is internationally known as Bastille Day.
-But what does it mean and what happened on the 14th July back then?
+But what does it mean and what happened on the 14th of July back then?

-On July 14th in France, we commemorate the storming of the Bastille in 1789, the start of the French revolution that would last 10 years before the Napoleon Bonaparte coup.
+On July 14th in France, we commemorate the storming of the Bastille in 1789, the start of the French Revolution that would last 10 years before the Napoleon Bonaparte coup.
 The Bastille was a fort, a national prison and an arms storage depending on the time.
 Under King Louis XVI, the last king of France, the Bastille was a State Prison, a symbol of the monarch’s absolute power and tyranny.
 There were both high-level prisoners threatening the king’s power and also common prisoners.

-The Parisian revolt: the start of the French Revolution
+The Parisian Revolt: the start of the French Revolution

 Before the French Revolution, hate toward the absolute monarch increased along with poverty, inequalities and taxes.